sustainabilityproject/sustainandgain.fun/README.md

 │   └───workflows   Actions automatically run on GitHub pushes (running tests, deployment) │
 ├───accounts        A Django app that manages accounts and authentication (see above for Django app structure) │
-├───autoencoder     A Rust neural network used to detect and automatically validate some images │
-├───chat            A Django app that manages a global chat function (see above for Django app structure) │
 ├───feed            A Django app that manages the home feed users see (see above for Django app structure) │